DavidCLarkin/github-raven/README.md

 If you've made changes, and you want to deploy the changes, just run `fly deploy` again.

+If you change the name of the app, make sure to update the Request URL in [event subscriptions](https://api.slack.com/apps/A04B2CURD6K/event-subscriptions?) to match the new name or the updates won't be posted in Slack

 ## Troubleshooting

 - There was a time when GitHub Raven stopped working, without any explanation.
 After some investigation, it wasn't really clear what the issue was.
 In this sort of situation, you can: